 Each student will prepare a research paper.
 Students will have the choice or writing a review-type paper on a particular subject, or a research-based paper in the form of an extended conference abstract, which will be based on results and data gathered by the student during a small research project that will last for the duration of the semester following the short course.
 For both papers, students are encouraged to consult the professor regarding the choice of the topic.

-These papers will be due at 5PM on Friday, December 6th, 2019.
+These papers will be due at 11:59PM on Monday, December 15th, 2025.

 Review papers should not exceed 20 pages (double spaced) and must include at title page, an abstract (maximum 200 words), figures and tables (where appropriate) and a reference list.